 The air inside the bubbles is constantly blowing and being recycled at 18 degrees Celsius but given the cold outside, the temperature was much lower than that.

-There are no keys to Iceland’s bubble – How can you lock the bubble?
+There are no keys to Iceland’s Bubble Hotel – How can you lock it?

 If you go on the tour, you will arrive at the bubbles in the evening by which time there will be nothing left to do but lay on your comfy bed and watch the sky.